A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet. We review the evidence on the ketogenic diet.

 Yes, food plays a huge role in our health, but we can’t ignore the other factors that impact our health.
 We know that that health is shaped by a variety of things, from our genetic makeup to lifestyle factors like smoking.
 Sometimes medication and other interventions are the only solution, or are an essential part of the solution and not just a diet.

-Bottom Line: There’s more to our health than just what we eat, and majority of the time, treating a condition requires a variety of treatment efforts.
+Bottom Line: There’s more to our health than just what we eat.
+Majority of the time, treating a condition requires a variety of treatment efforts.
 Suggesting that we can just go off of our medications or abstain from lifesaving therapy by taking on a diet can be dangerous and potentially deadly advice.

-The Magic Pill did get some things right when it comes to the ketogenic diet, but there’s a whole lot of information and research that was conveniently omitted to support their case.
-We’ve seen a ton of research in the study of a keto diet, but we still need a lot more stronger studies to say with confidence that the keto diet really is the “magic pill”.
-I do think that the keto diet has its merits, especially in clinical settings, but it’s not without its risks and it may not be right for you.
-Not to sound like a broken record, but a healthy diet is one you can maintain in the long run and it’s up to you to find what works for YOU and not just the what works for the people in this film.
+The Magic Pill did get some things right when it comes to the ketogenic diet.
+However, there’s a whole lot of information and research that was conveniently omitted to support their case.
+We still need a lot more stronger studies to say with confidence that the keto diet really is the “magic pill”.
+I do think that the keto diet has its merits, especially in clinical settings, but it’s not without its risks.
+Not to sound like a broken record, but a healthy diet is one you can maintain in the long run.
+It’s up to you to find what works for YOU.

 Become an Abbey’s Kitchen Subscriber